salesforcecli/plugin-org/messages/open.md

 # flags.source-file.summary

-Path to an ApexPage, FlexiPage, Flow, or Bot to open in the associated Builder.
+Path to ApexPage, FlexiPage, Flow, or Agent metadata to open in the associated Builder.

 # flags.path.summary